 In a time of resource scarcity it is important to be bold and ask the question: “Is a newbuild even necessary in this case?”

-The industrial buildings and structures of Nordhavn have played a key role in defining the identity of the harbor.
+The industrial buildings and structures of Nordhavn have played a key role in defining the identity of the harbour.
 By retaining the identity and repurposing the robust durable concrete structures, we were able to preserve the area’s heritage and minimize the CO₂ footprint.

 In The Silo, 2,740 m³ of concrete were reused, the equivalent of 380 tons of embedded CO₂.
 Leftover concrete from windows, decks and doors has been reused to make seating and podiums in the landscape surrounding the building.

 to urban anchor point